Basilica of the Sacred Heart of Jesus (Atlanta)

-The Basilica of the Sacred Heart of Jesus is a Roman Catholic church located at 353 Peachtree Street NE in downtown Atlanta, Georgia, United States.
-The current building was completed in 1898.
+The Basilica of the Sacred Heart of Jesus is a Roman Catholic church in downtown Atlanta, Georgia, United States.
+The current building, at the intersection of Peachtree Street and Peachtree Center Avenue, was completed in 1898.
 It was added to the National Register of Historic Places in 1976 and was designated a minor basilica in 2010.

 The church traces its origins to 1880, when the parish of Saints Peter and Paul was established to cover the northern part of the city.
-In 1897, the Marist Fathers took over operations of the parish and began constructing the current church building, which was designed by Walter T. Downing with elements of French Romanesque and Romanesque Revival architecture.
+In 1897, the Marist Fathers took over responsibility for the parish and began constructing the current church, which was designed by Walter T. Downing with elements of French Romanesque and Romanesque Revival architecture.
 It was dedicated the following year as the Church of the Sacred Heart of Jesus, leading to the new name of the parish.
 The church saw steady growth during its first few decades and by 1917 was one of the largest parishes operated by the Marists.
-This group turned operations of the church back to the Archdiocese of Atlanta in the 1960s.
+This group returned operation of the church to the Archdiocese of Atlanta in the 1960s.
 In the following decades, the area around the church went through a period of decline, and there were concerns that the church would close.
-However, the church continued to operate and saw a growth in its congregation.
+However, it continued to operate and saw a growth in its congregation.
 In 1995, Mother Teresa attended Mass at the church and the building celebrated its 100th anniversary three years later.
 By 2010, the church had a congregation of about 1,300 families, and it is one of the few buildings constructed around the turn of the 20th century that is still standing in Atlanta.

 History

 Parish of Saints Peter and Paul

 In the late 1800s, the population of Atlanta increased as the city's development grew northward from its downtown.
 With this growth came an increased demand from Catholics for a church in the northern part of the city, which at the time was within the parish served by the Church of the Immaculate Conception.
 On February 28, 1880, Bishop William Hickley Gross of the Diocese of Savannah established a new parish for the area known as the parish of Saints Peter and Paul.
 This parish, which was carved out of territory that had previously been served by Immaculate Conception, covered all of the city north of Edgewood Avenue, the Georgia Railroad, and the Western and Atlantic Railroad.
 Soon after its formation, a wooden structure was quickly erected on Marietta Street to serve as the parish's church building.
 The year of its formation, this parish had about 250 members in its congregation.
-On April 6 of that year, The parish saw its first baptism on April 6, 1880, and later that year, the Sisters of Mercy established a school for the parish that had about 125 students.
+The parish saw its first baptism on April 6 1880, and later that year the Sisters of Mercy established a parish school that had about 125 students.
 However, the school closed in 1892 due to financial difficulties.